-As a school we have utilized the data to determine which disciplinary infractions have occurred most frequently by grade level.
-This information was reviewed by the School Improvement Team as well as the Positive Behavior Interventions and Support team to develop proactive measures which plan to reduce occurrences of this behavior.
+7. Describe how the school will support As a school we have utilized the data to determine which disciplinary efforts to reduce the overuse of discipline infractions have occurred most frequently by grade level.
+This information was practices that remove students from the reviewed by the School Improvement Team as well as the Positive Behavior classroom, specifically addressing the effects Interventions and Support team to develop proactive measures which plan to on all subgroups of students. reduce occurrences of this behavior.
 School Counselors, a behavior interventionist and Response to Intervention Specialist play major roles in executing focused group sessions, classroom guidance and one-one sessions that provide students and teachers with tools that can help reduce negative choices.
 Teachers also provide lessons that teach students the expectations rather than just provide consequences for behaviors that are deemed unacceptable at school.